Case Study Introduction for Myofascial Pain

 Myofascial Pain or TMD Can Be Tricky to Diagnose & Treat

-Dr. Eric Chionh holds full membership in all four Royal Surgical Colleges of the United Kingdom and Ireland.
+Dr. Eric Chionh is formally trained in Oral Medicine and Orofacial Pain, and holds a Singapore Dental Council approved qualification in Oral Medicine.
 You can find out more about him and our dental practice on our About Page.